FAQ on Immigration and Education

 https://otda.ny.gov/programs/bria/faqs.asp

 • Families who need interpretation services should ask for such services, as they are typically provided upon request.
-NYC has a mandate to provide interpretation services, Refer to FAQ E8.
+NYC has a mandate to provide interpretation services.
+Refer to FAQ E5.

-• There are courses on English as a Second Language (ESL), the High School Equivalency Diploma (TASC), and US Citizen preparation courses, which are offered by various local organizations, such as public school districts, public libraries, public two-year community colleges, and local non-profit and faith-based organizations.
-A New York directory is linked here: https://www.acces.nysed.gov/aepp/find-adult-education-program.
+• There are courses on English for Speakers of Other Languages (ESOL), the High School Equivalency Diploma (GED), and US Citizen preparation courses, which are offered by various local organizations, such as public school districts, public libraries, public two-year community colleges, and local non-profit and faith-based organizations.
+These services are typically free for those who live in the community where they are offered.
+A New York directory is linked here:

 • When enrolling a child in school (PK-12) in New York State, schools CANNOT